sdperez/sdperez.github.io/_posts/quotes.md

 - Sherlock Holmes (Arthur Conan Doyle).
 * Experts often possess more data than judgment.
 -Colin Powell
 * There is a magic in graphs.
-The pro?le of a curve reveals in a ?ash a whole situation — the life history of an epidemic, a panic, or an era of prosperity.
+The profile of a curve reveals in a flash a whole situation — the life history of an epidemic, a panic, or an era of prosperity.
 The curve informs the mind, awakens the imagination, convinces.
 - Henry D. Hubbard, 1939
 * You can have data without information, but you cannot have information without data.
 -Daniel Keys Moran